backbone-paginator/backbone.paginator/README.md

 ####5.
 Configure the parameters we want to send to the server

 Only the base URL won't be enough for most cases, so you can pass more parameters to the server.
-Note how you can use functions insead of hardcoded values, and you can also reffer to the values you specified in `paginator_ui`.
+Note how you can use functions instead of hardcoded values, and you can also refer to the values you specified in `paginator_ui`.

 ```javascript
     server_api: {